JNRowe/jnrowe.github.io/articles/advent_of_code_2019.rst

 I can’t get over how impenetrable the wording felt to me.
-I think it is simply the choice of using non-standard “simple” wording to make the text more approachable to non-CS people that left me having to re-read paragraphs multiple times.
+I think it is simply the choice of using non-standard “simple” wording to make the text more approachable to non-:abbr:`CS (Computer Science)` people that left me having to re-read paragraphs multiple times.
 This isn’t a complaint aimed at the creator, more an admission of one of my shortcomings [#]_.

 Instead of simply expanding my Python implementation from :ref:`day two
 <day-two-label>`, I took the `architecture astronaut`_ approach and created